- Print this page

 The new allowance will not apply to people who finalised their adoption prior to 1 July 2017.
 However, people in this situation will still be automatically entitled to receive the transition support payment ($3,000) and annual adoption payment ($1,500).

-People who finalise their adoption on or after 1 July 2017 who become ineligible in any year to receive the Family Tax Benefit Part A, and cannot receive the adoption allowance for that year, will receive the transition support payment and annual adoption payment.
+People who finalise their adoption on or after 1 July 2017 who become ineligible in any year to receive the Family Tax Benefit Part A, and cannot receive the adoption allowance for that year, will receive the annual adoption payment.

 Existing financial commitments known as ‘grandfathered payments’ will still be honoured.